 I will probably change and add to the playlist over time, as I travel and listen to the world around me.
 So, make sure you check back from time to time and catch new aural destinations and travel music.
 Also, I would love any input from you about songs you think best represent your homeland.
 Please suggest songs in the comments below.

-Finally, if you are a music-loving traveller, check out the itinerary for this Memphis to Nashville road trip, where to find THAT U2 Joshua Tree, or how to visit the Woodstock music festival site.
+Finally, if you are a music-loving traveller, check out the itinerary for this Memphis to Nashville road trip, where to find THAT U2 Joshua Tree (hint: it’s not in Joshua Tree National Park), or how to visit the Woodstock music festival site.

 Peace, love & inspiring travel,